ARVO: Atlas of Reproducible Vulnerabilities for Open-Source Software: Dataset

+We measured our reproduction success over time and found that \system has maintained a roughly constant success rate (Figure~\ref{fig:growth}).
+Our design emphasizes a general approach that works across diverse open-source projects.
+As Figure~\ref{fig:growth} shows, the size of the \dataset grows steadily in tandem with OSS-Fuzz, which continues to expand its project coverage and discover new bugs.
+By leveraging its upstream's ongoing efforts, \system is well positioned to scale into the future, ensuring that the \dataset continues to grow and stay up to date.

-Table~\ref{tab:project_distri} shows the distribution of vulnerabilities among projects.
-This distribution is relatively even; the project with the most vulnerabilities represents 7.36\% of the dataset, and the top 10 projects collectively account for only 31.13\%.
-This indicates the comprehensive nature of the ARVO dataset: It does not contain a small number of projects, but instead a wide range of different C/C++ applications.
+\textbf{Project and Language Distribution.} To demonstrate the diversity of \dataset, we computed the distribution of vulnerabilities among 311 projects.
+This distribution is relatively even; the top 10 projects collectively account for only 35.71\% of all vulnerabilities in the dataset.
+This indicates the comprehensive diversity of the \dataset: Rather than concentrating around a small set of projects, it spans a wide range of software.